Régine Poldowski

 Biography

-Poldowski was born Régine Wieniawski, daughter of the Polish violinist and composer Henryk Wieniawski.
-Her famous father died when she was ten months old.
-Poldowski moved among the musical aristocracy from an early age and performed her own music publicly when still a teenager.
+Poldowski was born Régine Wieniawski in 1879, contemporary with figures like Ravel, de Falla and Rachmaninoff.
+She was the daughter of the Polish violinist and composer Henryk Wieniawski, though her celebrated father died when she was just ten months old.
+However, her mother, the Englishwoman Isabelle Hampton, was also from a musical family, hence Poldowski moved in the musical aristocracy from an early age.
+There is some confusion about her early music education, although she may have studied piano and composition at the Brussels Conservatory from the age of twelve and she performed her own works publicly when still a teenager.

-In 1896 she and her mother moved to London, where her first works were published under the name ‘Irène Wieniawska’.
-After her marriage in 1901 to Sir Aubrey Dean Paul, she was also known by many combinations of her married and maiden names.
-Her legacy is further complicated by her cosmopolitan background, since her mother Isabelle Hampton was English and she was born in Brussels.
-After the death of her first child, her marriage eventually collapsed and she moved to Paris for further studies.
-She took the pseudonym ‘Poldowski’.
-Two songs are associated with her child’s death: ‘Soir’ and ‘Berceuse d'Armorique’; the former opens with ambiguous, oscillating chords before the plangent oboe d’amore joins and the song unfolds into a hearfelt lament.
-Tragically, both her surviving children were drug addicts.
+In 1896 Poldowski and her mother moved to London, where her first works were published under the name ‘Irène Wieniawska’.
+In 1901 she married Sir Aubrey Dean Paul, after which she was known by many combinations of her married and maiden names – a fact which sometimes makes it difficult to trace her activities.
+She continued her musical studies in Paris after her marriage, and following the devastating death of her first child, entered a further phase of studies at the Schola Cantorum.
+Two songs in particular are associated with her child’s death: ‘Soir’ and ‘Berceuse d'Armorique’; the former opens with ambiguous, oscillating chords before the plangent oboe d’amore joins and the music unfolds into a heartfelt lament.
+The couple had two more children, though the marriage ultimately did not survive.
+Around this time, she began to use the pseudonym ‘Poldowski’, which obscured her gender, a device adopted by many of her female contemporaries.

-Poldowski is particularly important for her 22 settings of Verlaine, which are among the finest in existence.
-She also set texts by William Blake, W. B. Yeats, Alfred, Lord Tennyson and of her own composition.
-Her style reflects the full range of early 20th-century French trends, with a subtle approach to harmony and text and a unique voice.
+Poldowski is particularly important for her 22 settings of Verlaine, which are among the finest settings of his poetry.
+She also set texts by William Blake, W. B. Yeats, Alfred, Lord Tennyson and of her own.
+Her style reflects the full range of early 20th-century literary interests, with a subtle approach to harmony and text and a unique voice.
 Her Blake setting, ‘Song’, creates an austere, medieval atmosphere which recurs, transformed, in ‘Dans la musette’.
 She creates glowing, sparkling textures in ‘Sérénade’ and ‘Mandoline’, Wolfian demonism in ‘Cortège’, and guileless lyricism in ‘L’heure exquise’.
 ‘Effet de neige’ shows her harmonic assurance in its unfathomable, dark opening chords, as do the searching ‘À Clymène’ and the sublimely contoured ‘Dimanche d’avril’ and ‘Bruxelles’.
-There are many discoveries to be enjoyed here.
+Her cosmopolitan, modern style affords many discoveries.

 SCORES